how to track internal links ga4

 • Link click tracking allows you to see which links are being clicked on your website.
 You can track both link clicks within your site (internal links) and links off of your site (external links).

 • The process for setting up link click tracking is different for Google Analytics 4 (GA4) compared to how it had been in Universal Analytics (UA).
-This guide is focused on GA4 link click tracking, but there is also a video tutorial at the bottom for anyone interested in UA.
+This guide is focused on GA4 link click tracking.

 • For Google Analytics 4, external link clicks are one of the “enhanced measurement events” that GA4 can track for you automatically.
 You will see this GA4 click event named as click in your engagement reports.
 However, you will need to set up event tracking in Google Tag Manager to track internal link clicks.
 This requires the use of a tag and a trigger.
 Part of this process involves configuring your event parameters for your tag to set the data that will flow into your linked GA4 property.

 • For GA4, you also need to register the event parameters for your internal link click event as custom dimensions so you can see the parameter data in your reports.
-This is a completely new step compared to Universal Analytics.
-This guide will show you how to do that, but it’s worth considering watching this explainer of custom dimensions so you know what’s going on.
+This is a new step compared to Universal Analytics.
+This video will show you how to do that, but it’s worth reading about GA4 event parameters if this part is new to you.

 Ready to go?
 Let’s do it.
 The video review of GA4 link tracking is below.
 Or if you prefer a text version, please keep on reading to review the 7 steps.